theOGognf/rl8/README.rst

   user-defined*.
 * **The trainer**: The high-level interface for using the algorithm to train indefinitely or until some condition is met.
-The trainer directly integrates with MLFlow to track experiments and training progress.
+The trainer directly integrates with MLflow to track experiments and training progress.
 The trainer is *never user-defined*.

 Quick Examples